hafslundnett/hdd-style/styleguide/lib/tooltip.md

 A tooltip can give context to a given icon/piece of text.
 Tooltips are usually hidden and become visible on hovering, focus or on touch.

+Attach the `hdd-tooltip` class to the element which the tooltip content should be relative to.
+Then within the attached element, add a `<span>` tag with the `hdd-tooltip_content` class.
+Fill inn the content of the tooltip within the `<span>` tag.
+Examples and mutation classes are described below:

 ### ✅ When to use:
 Tooltips can be used to provide the user with brief and useful information related to a feature as a hover over/mini popup